4 DAYS FROM $1,099

 For dinner this evening, sit down to a special menu that pairs select wines with your courses, presented by the ship’s maître d’.

-Insightful D-Day lecture, Honfleur exploration, Normandy mussel-cooking lesson
+Insightful D-Day lecture, Honfleur exploration with oysters, mussel-cooking lesson

 Normandy’s D-Day Beaches, American Cemetery, Bayeux or Caen tour choices, and afternoon le goûter snack experience